geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-10/meeting-transcript.md

 ##### **Qazalin** [[00:20:48](https://www.youtube.com/watch?v=swYfv-dheuc&t=1248)]
 Yeah, I think it's going to be easier.
-I tried multi-output, and it's like, okay, I need another grouper now, and it's like...
+I tried multi-output, and it's like, okay, I need another grouper now, and it's like..
 Maybe there's a better way to do this that requires a grouper.

 ##### **Geohot** [[00:21:05](https://www.youtube.com/watch?v=swYfv-dheuc&t=1265)]